edhuuki/edhuuki/README.md

 My name is Erik Huuki

-I'm currently an undergraduate student working to complete an Electrical Engineering degree at Penn State University.
-Graduating 12/17/22.
+I've graduated from Penn State University with a BS in Electrical Engineering in Dec 2022.
+Academic All Big-Ten Swimming 2022.

-Academic All Big-Ten Swimming.
+Currently working for Texas Instruments as a Test Engineer.

-email: edh5193@psu.edu
+email: edhuuki@gmail.com